 Drug and Alcohol First Aid Training

 Want to learn more about how you can support someone with a drug or alcohol problem?
 Our professional facilitators provide Drug and Alcohol First Aid training to community and health workers and workplaces.

 To support clinicians to better detect and help their clients with risky gambling behaviours, we offer FREE Gambling Screening Workshops.

 Australian Winter School Conference

 Lives Lived Well is a proud presenting partner of this long-standing conference, joining with QNADA to support professional training and development within the AOD sector.
-The next conference will be held in 25-26 July 2019.
 To find out more, visit the Australian Winter School website.